 From the outside, we have a hard time listening in on our own, inter-organ chatter.
 Though it’s central to how we function, most of these diffused messages never make it to our conscious awareness, because all this information would be overwhelming.
 Our brain shields us from these messages and lets organs make their own decisions without our conscious input.

-That’s where wearable sensors such as the Oura come in.
+That’s where wearable sensors such as the Oura smart ring come in.
 Oura gathers and interprets messages from your body, empowering you to pick up on your internal changes over hours, days, months, or seasons.

 No one signal gives you perfect information on its own.
 Just listening to heart rate is a bit like listening to a static-filled radio: you catch sentences but not the whole story.
 Oura allows you to listen to all of your channels; your heart rate variability, respiration, movement, and body temperature.
 By tuning in to all of these channels, you get a clearer picture of what’s happening in your body despite the static.

 Oura interprets these signals and provides insights on the patterns and deviations that emerge.
 Maybe they sound positive, and that’s how you know your diet is working or your pregnancy is healthy.
 Or maybe they’re negative because you see your body reacting to illness or a stressful period of your life.